misken/pymwts/README.md

 Usage
 -----

-See `scheduling_analysis_example.ipynb` for a short demo of installing and using pymwts.
+See `scheduling_analysis_example.ipynb <https://github.com/misken/pymwts/blob/master/examples/scheduling_analysis_example.ipynb>`_ for a short demo of installing and using pymwts.
+There are also html and pdf versions of this example notebook available in the `examples` folder of this repo.